 Systemic Insurance: Protecting the Reputation of Your Strategic Bench

-The Linked Reputation and the Friction Tax
+Your Linked Reputation and the Friction Tax

 The Turnover Risk: Elite talent often leaves not because of the work, but because of mismanaged landings and toxic leadership shadows.

-The Evaluation Power Blind Spot
+Your Evaluation Power Blind Spot

-The Strategic Partner as Systemic Insurance
+Strategic Integration as Systemic Insurance

 Strategic integration acts as a reputation insurance policy in three specific ways:

 Identifying the Perception Gap Early: Most elite hires don't fail due to a lack of technical skill.
 They fail because their leadership shadow (unintended impact) doesn't match the organization's culture.
-We identify this gap by Week 4, allowing for a course-correction before the reputation becomes permanent.
+I identify this gap by Week 4, allowing for a course-correction before the reputation becomes permanent.

-Auditing the Handover: We utilize the Voice of the System™ protocol to conduct confidential stakeholder interviews.
+Auditing the Handover: I utilize the Voice of the System™ protocol to conduct confidential stakeholder interviews.
 This provides your hire with high-fidelity data on how they’re actually landing with the rest of the staff, ensuring they move from acting with caution to authority and speed.

 The Final Scorecard: Building Autonomous Systems